hll0017/FunGen_Final/README.md

 ## Download, Trimming, and Mapping Data
 ### Download
-Datasets were downloaded from NCBI Sequence Read Archive and raw read quality was assessed using the RNAseq_scripts/1_Download_QC.sh script on the Alabama Supercomputer (ASC).
+Reads were downloaded from NCBI Sequence Read Archive and raw read quality was assessed using the RNAseq_scripts/1_Download_QC.sh script on the Alabama Supercomputer (ASC).
 See script for recommended job parameters.

 ### Trimming
-Raw datasets were trimmed and cleaned using the RNAseq_scripts/2_Trim_QC.sh script on the ASC.
+Raw read were trimmed and cleaned using the RNAseq_scripts/2_Trim_QC.sh script on the ASC.
 See script for recommended job parameters.

-###
+### Mapping
+Trimmed reads were then mapped to the annotated dog reference genome Dog10K_Boxer_Tasha_1.0 GCF_000002285.5 and reads were counted using the RNAseq_scripts/3_Map_Count.sh on the ASC.
+See script for recommended job parameters. **This is an extremely memory intensive script, so parameters may need to be adjusted for script to run properly**

 ## Differential Gene Expression Analysis

-## GSEA
-### Insulin and Insulin-like Signaling (IIS)
+## Analysis of Insulin and Insulin-like Signaling (IIS) Pathway

+## Analysis of Cancer-Associated Gene Sets
+### GSEA

-### Cancer
+### Cytoscape